ndrsov/Ideal-notes/README.md

 #Ideal-notes

-Note Taking App with Markdown and categories support made with React/TypeScript
+Note Taking App with Markdown support and categories or title filtering made with React/TypeScript